Board game: Ancient era

-The Royal Game of Ur, estimated to have originated from around 4,600 years ago in ancient Mesopotamia, an example of which was found in the royal tombs of ancient Mesopotamia (c.
-2600 BC - c.
-2400 BC), is considered the oldest playable boardgame in the world, with well-defined game rules discovered written on a cuneiform tablet by a Babylonian astronomer in c.
+The Royal Game of Ur is estimated to have originated around 2500 BC in ancient Mesopotamia, with specimens found in royal tombs.
+It has been claimed to be the oldest playable board game in the world, with well-defined game rules discovered written on a cuneiform tablet by a Babylonian astronomer in c.
 177 BC - c.
 176 BC.

 Another game similar to the Royal Game of Ur was discovered in 1977 by the Italian Archaeological Mission in grave no. 731, a pseudo-catacomb grave at Shahr-i Sokhta, a UNESCO World Heritage archaeological site in Iran.
-This board game set, comprising 27 pieces and 4 different dice, dates to 2600–2400 BCE.
-For the first time, the entire set has been scientifically analyzed and reconstructed by researchers, and it is considered the oldest complete and playable board game ever discovered.
+This board game set, comprising 27 pieces and 4 different dice, dates to 2600 - 2400 BC.
+The set has been scientifically analyzed and a reconstruction has been proposed by researchers.
+It has similarly been claimed to be the oldest complete and playable board game ever discovered.